chiefonboarding/ChiefOnboarding/docs/config/slackbot.md

 8. Go back to your Slack bot and go to "App Home".
 Then scroll down till you see: "Show Tabs".
 Enable the "message tab" and check the "Allow users to send Slash commands and messages from the messages tab".

 That's it!

+## Slack channels
+You can import all channels in one go if you click on the "Update Slack channels list" button in the settings.
+In some cases, you might want to avoid this at all costs (if you have thousands of channels).
+You can do that by setting:

+`SLACK_DISABLE_AUTO_UPDATE_CHANNELS`

+Default: `False`.
+Setting this to `True` will remove the button and disable this option